Le Bone de Leproserie

 Le Bone de Léproserie got its name from a leper colony which was located here nearby – now little remains of it.
 The entrance of this magnificent sinkhole is only 25 m wide.
 It starts as a 50 m deep well, which becomes wider with depth.
 The well continues with a 40 m deep freshwater lake, which is 160 m (!) wide at its bottom.

 Lake contains 350,000 m³ of water and often erroneously is considered to be the largest underground lake in the world.
 Many lakes in sinkholes and caves are larger, f.e.
 El Zacatón (Mexico) contains 9,500,000 m³ of water.

 New Caledonia does not belong to mainstream tourist destinations but this Pacific island country is a true gem with many unusual landmarks.
-Most interesting landmarks are unique ecosystems, various karst formations and exciting fossil finds.
+The most interesting landmarks are unique ecosystems, various karst formations, and some exciting finds of fossils.